limbu-malongo/DataVis_LM/README.md

 ### Community Structure Visualization of Gnutella peer-to-peer network, August 4 2002

-The aim is to explore the community structure of the Gnutella peer-to-peer network as on August 4 2002 in order to reveal the structure obfuscated by the amount of detail from the simple plot of the network data above.
+The aim is to explore the community structure of the Gnutella peer-to-peer network as on August 4 2002 in order to reveal the structure.
+I started by exploring the structure of the network by trying to show all the nodes and edges.
+Since there are a lot of nodes and edges community structure was difficult to be revealed.

 [R Code](https://github.com/limbu-malongo/DataVis_LM/blob/master/Programming_Assignment_2%20v0.2.R)